seansfkelley/seansfkelley.github.io/_posts/2026-04-23-bolognese.md

 Then brown[^browning]

 [^browning]: Recommended technique: working one pound at a time, drop it in the pot without any oil, break it up into 6-8 meatballs, then brown all sides until it looks like a tasty burger.
 Break them up and brown the insides briefly, then deglaze with a splash of white wine, trying to break up any clumps.
+Alternate technique: working one pound at a time, break it up in the pot with a splash of water to loosen it and spread it evenly, then cook until the water is gone and a nice fond has formed.

 - 3 pounds ground beef[^wagyu]